-- 1. SCS expects all employees to maintain a 95% attendance rate (which means employees should be at work and on time for work 95% of the time).
+- 1. MSCS expects all employees to maintain a 95% attendance rate (which means employees should be at work and on time for work 95% of the time).
 Failure to maintain the standard could lead to disciplinary action. - 2.
 The attendance rate is calculated by dividing the number of work days by the number of absences.
 For example, a teacher's work year consists of 200 work days and October 5th is the 50th work day of the school year.
-If a teacher has been absent or tardy to work 5 times (5/50), the teacher's attendance rate is 10%; which is above the district's acceptable rate of 5%. - 3.
+If a teacher has been absent or tardy to work 5 times (5/50), the teacher's absenteeism rate is 10%; which is above the district's acceptable rate of 5%. - 3.
 Managers should monitor attendance rates on a monthly basis.
 At any point an employee's absenteeism/tardiness rate is above 5%, management should invoke progressive discipline to address the behavior.
-Approved sick and vacation days should not be included in the number of absences. - Failure to report to work for three consecutive days without notice may result in termination for job abandonment, which is considered to be voluntary.
+Approved sick and vacation days should not be included in the number of absences. - 4.
+Failure to report to work for three consecutive days without notice may result in termination for job abandonment, which is considered to be voluntary. - 5.
+Managers may require a doctor's note after 3 absences.